Both momentary and permanent action types of switches can be used. The software can then assign the actual meaning to those inputs.

 The shortest ones need to be bent similar to this for best fit and look.

+After all 64 diodes are bent and put in place, it is important to check that the polarity is correct.
+The cathode (usually marked with a ring) has to point outward, away from the board.
+Its easy to overlook a diode that sits the wrong way, so double check.
 What happens when you overlook diodes that are soldered in the wrong way ?
 Not much, its not critical.
 It might result in 'ghosting' of inputs.
 Check docs for details.

 Now we are ready to solder them in.
 You could do it one-by-one, but I prefer to do them in bigger sets.